RvanNieuwpoort/satin/satin/trunk/README.txt

 This product includes the trilead SSH-2 library.
 Its license lives in "notices/LICENSE.trilead.txt".

+This product includes some of the JavaGAT libraries.
+Its license lives in "notices/LICENSE.javagat.txt".

 This product includes software developed by TouchGraph LLC (http://www.touchgraph.com/).
 Its license lives in